ChrisW-priv/PersonalVault/zettelkasten/Binary Search Tree (BST).md

 - copy
 - get elements

+> [!Note]
-Note: while the naive implementation is easy to do, to make the methods efficient is really hard!
+> While the naive implementation is easy to do, to make the methods efficient is really hard!
 Problem will allways lie in making and keeping the tree balanced to maintain optimal $O(log(n))$ time!

 ## Intuition
 Search for any element in the tree is done in $O(log(n))$ time IF THE TREE IS BALANCED.
 In the worst case the search time can be $O(n)$!